 We’re going to keep this quick - you’ve probably heard of HubSpot, considering that over 56,500 companies in 100 countries use it every single day.
 It’s an inbound marketing platform, complete with CRM and CMS, that’s easy to use, easy to implement, and easy to show you the real results of your marketing.
-We’ve written a full breakdown of the software here if you would like to know what you can achieve with the full growth suite, but today we’re going to talk about HubSpot CMS.

 How does HubSpot CMS measure up?

 There are a ton of content management systems on the market, each offering a variety of promises to help boost your marketing strategy.
 The most popular one is WordPress, a system which allows you to customise templates and download plugins to create a website and then add on different marketing and analytics tools.

 WordPress is a great choice if you’re just looking for a CMS, as the range of templates and page builders make it pretty easy to create pages.
 However, if you’re looking to see detailed reporting, you’ll need to turn to Google Analytics, or install a plugin.
 Likewise, if you want to integrate some email marketing, you’ll need a plugin.
 And if you want to boost your SEO?
 Guess what - another plugin.
 Once you start trying to use this CMS as a tool for inbound, you find that the plugins quickly add up, and before you know it your site is running more slowly, applications are crashing, and - wait, which subscription do you need to pay this week?!